Skip to content

 2. Configure the server group used for corresponding domain name resolution

-nameserver /home/home
+nameserver /local/local

-nameserver /office/office
+nameserver /com/com

 More Abilities